The Essential Guide To Nutrition For Fitness Training

 Eat plenty of fresh fruits and vegetables every day.
 Whole grains are also excellent sources of energy for athletes.

-Reduce your intake of saturated fat and cholesterol by choosing lean meats instead of fatty cuts like bacon or sausage.
+Reduce your saturated fat and cholesterol intake by choosing lean meats instead of fatty cuts like bacon or sausage.
 Avoid processed foods that contain trans fats (such as margarine) or partially hydrogenated oils (such as doughnuts).

 Drink lots of water before, during, and after exercise to prevent dehydration—especially when it’s hot outside!
-You should drink 16 ounces (475 ml) two hours before exercising; 8 ounces (237 ml) 15 minutes before exercise; 8 ounces (237 ml) every 15 minutes during exercise; and 16 ounces (475 ml) after exercising.
+Drink 16 ounces (475 ml) of water two hours before exercising, then drink 8 ounces (237 ml) 15 minutes before, and 8 ounces (237 ml) every 15 minutes during exercise.
+After exercising, drink 16 ounces (475 ml).

 What should I eat before exercising?